emanuele-f/netwatch/README.md

 Root privileges privileges will be dropped to nobody:nobody as soon as the required linux capabilities are set.

+# Licence

+Netwatch is under the GPL 3 license.

 # TODO 0.1
 - Integrate device arp scan